-Pursuant to the terms of the Merger Agreement, effective February 14, 2006 Novastar Resources entered into an employment agreement with Seth Grae, wherein Novastar Resources has agreed to pay him an annual salary of \$275,000 for performing the duties described in the employment agreement.
-In addition, Novastar Resources has agreed to issue to Mr. Grae 5,000,000 shares of restricted stock and grant to Mr. Grae 7,200,000 non-qualified stock options, with a term of ten years at an exercise price of \$0.795 per share.
+Pursuant to the terms of the Merger Agreement, effective February 14, 2006 Novastar Resources entered into a five year employment agreement with Seth Grae, wherein Novastar Resources has agreed to pay him an annual salary of \$275,000 for performing the duties of President and Chief Executive Officer as described in the employment agreement.
+In addition, Novastar Resources has agreed to issue to Mr. Grae 5,000,000 shares of restricted stock (issued) and grant to Mr. Grae 7,200,000 non-qualified stock options (granted), with a term of ten years at an exercise price of \$0.795 per share.
 The shares of restricted stock vest immediately on issuance and will be subject to the provisions of Rule 144 promulgated under the Securities Act of 1933, as amended.
-The agreement commences on the date that Novastar Resources obtains D&O liability insurance coverage and terminates on the fifth anniversary of the date of the agreement.